-The Countryman’s exterior look is divisive, but the attention to detail in the interior is impressive, while quality and tech are both top notch
+The Countryman’s exterior look is divisive, but the attention to interior detail is impressive, while quality and tech are both top notch

 Given that MINIs are designed to appeal to more fashion-conscious buyers, the Countryman has to look good.
 While this is subjective, the bulkier Countryman Mk2 appears to push the brand’s design language to its limit.

-Still, chances are that if you liked the outgoing Countryman’s styling, you’ll still like this.
 There’s plenty of scope for personalisation, with contrasting roof and mirror colours available.
 You can team this with bonnet stripes and themes, but these hike the price.
-The S E hybrid also comes with yellow badging to mark it out.

-Quality is largely excellent, too.
-The materials for the seats feel classy, while a mixture of soft touch plastics on the dash and fabric trim on the door pulls lifts the ambience.
-Glossy black trim on the dashboard feels solid and looks upmarket, too.
+Quality is largely excellent – the materials for the seats feel classy, while a mixture of soft touch plastics on the dash and fabric trim on the door pulls lifts the ambience.
+The black trim on the dashboard feels solid and looks upmarket, too.

 Delve into the huge options list and you’ll find ambient lighting packs, which light up the cupholders, door handles and even shimmer through the black dash inlays in whichever colour you desire.

-You can spend thousands speccing up a MINI with all sorts of customisation choices, but the standard models are reasonably well-equipped: A Cooper Countryman Classic gets sat-nav, a DAB radio, cruise control, parking sensors and Bluetooth as standard.
+You can spend thousands speccing up a MINI with all sorts of customisation choices, but standard equipment is good – all cars include LED headlights and taillights, rear parking sensors, cruise control, air-con, a DAB radio and Bluetooth.